apache/pulsar/site2/docs/security-kerberos.md

 ### Kerberos configuration for Pulsar Proxy service

-In `proxy.conf` file set Kerberos related configuration.
+In the `proxy.conf` file, set Kerberos related configuration.
 Here is an example:
 ```shell
 ## related to authenticate client.
 authenticationEnabled=true